chrisjensen/diy-portable-air-purifier/single-fan/README.md

 ![20250106_115827](https://github.com/user-attachments/assets/be914c7c-777d-492a-9009-33efda3604b4)

+### Base Preparation

-6. Take the threaded rods and screw a hex nut on one end, followed by the flat head end caps.
+1. Take the threaded rods and screw a hex nut on one end, followed by the flat head end caps.

 ![20250106_075435](https://github.com/user-attachments/assets/c8911457-5fe8-42ac-9afe-8eb0d44794e7)

-7. Thread the rubber feet down the threaded rods to sit on the hex nuts.
+2. Thread the rubber feet down the threaded rods to sit on the hex nuts.

 ![20250106_075514](https://github.com/user-attachments/assets/4b4c12e3-2473-4792-8849-dd2b1e878618)

-8. Tie elastic around the bottom panel.
+3. Tie elastic around the bottom panel.
 This can be used to hold a battery pack in place, so you'll want it quite tight so that it's held firmly against the panel even though it's heavy.

 ![IMG_20240818_194712910_HDR_AE](https://github.com/user-attachments/assets/2d8ce212-f635-4c1f-97c1-6cefbf22a640)

 ![IMG_20240818_194903560_AE](https://github.com/user-attachments/assets/77b92061-dd45-4f20-b564-8d8be22813f8)

-9. Thread the rods through the bottom panel with the feet underneath and the engraved circles facing up.
+4. Thread the rods through the bottom panel with the feet underneath and the engraved circles facing up.

+### Final Assembly

-10. Place the filter on top of the engraved circle.
+1. Place the filter on top of the engraved circle.
-11. Place the assembled top section with the fans on top of the filters.
+2. Place the assembled top section with the fans on top of the filters.

-12. Screw the top section in place with the hex nuts and then with the hex caps.
+3. Screw the top section in place with the hex nuts and then with the hex caps.
 Make sure you hold the rod in place while you tighten the nuts and caps, otherwise it may turn and loosen the caps holding the rubber feet in place.

     There may be a gap between the nuts and caps, that's fine as long as the filters are held firmly in place.
 If it bothers you asthetically, you could add another hex nut in between.

 ![20250106_115531](https://github.com/user-attachments/assets/c56c5bfe-09d5-4ad1-b879-76340e7766d8)

-14. Plug it in and blow some mist over it to watch the wall of air in action!
+4. Plug it in and blow some mist over it to watch the wall of air in action!